Scaling up food production: 12 dos and don’ts

 6. DO consider the impact of larger product quantities on heating and cooling.

 Larger surface area and greater volume will impact heat transfer for both heating and cooling.
 When heating larger quantities, it is tempting to increase the temperature to increase the heat transfer to the product.
 Cooking for shorter times can improve flavors and nutrient retention.
 But for some heat-sensitive ingredients, higher temperatures can cause products to burn, a problem that affects the quality of the product and the cleanup.
 Larger quantities also impact your utility usage.
-How can you heat and cool most efficiently and to meet food safety requirements?
+How can you heat and cool most efficiently and meet food safety requirements when scaling up food production?
 Questions you should consider for your new process include:

 - What method of heating is best for your product (e.g., steam, hot water, pressure)?